-- Dental anxiety and nervousness – Dental anxiety affects many people, and sedation can help reduce your consciousness level, making you feel more comfortable and safe at the dentist.
+Dental anxiety affects many people, and sedation can help reduce your consciousness level, making you feel more comfortable and safe at the dentist.
 It also helps with those with a sensitive gag reflex.

-If you have difficulties sitting still for a long period of time, or are having multiple complex procedures performed, sedation can help keep you comfortable.
+If you have difficulties sitting still for a long period of time or are having multiple complex procedures performed, sedation can help keep you comfortable through treatment.

-- Low pain threshold – Sedation is helpful if you are extremely sensitive to the vibration and sensation of dental drills, or know that you have a very low pain tolerance.
+Sedation dentistry is helpful if you are extremely sensitive to the vibration and sensation of dental drills, or know that you have a very low pain tolerance.

 The most common type of sedation is nitrous oxide, also known as laughing gas.
 It’s delivered using a mask, and it provides patients with a feeling of giddiness and euphoria, with minimal side effects.
 It wears off after about 5 minutes, and does not affect your ability to drive, so this is typically the best choice for many folks with dental anxiety.